Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

-On Tuesday, Tyrone Taylor (hitting .303 in his past 10 games) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 7:40 PM ET.
+Tyrone Taylor -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the St. Louis Cardinals, with Zack Thompson on the hill, on September 27 at 7:40 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Marlins.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Sportsbook Promo Codes